syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/ToolTip.md

 ---

 layout: post
-title: Tooltip in Syncfusion® Rating control for Xamarin.Android
+title: Tooltip in Syncfusion® Rating Control for Xamarin.Android
-description: Learn here all about ToolTip support in Syncfusion® Xamarin.Android Rating (SfRating) control, its elements and more.
+description: Learn here all about Tooltip support in Syncfusion® Xamarin.Android Rating (SfRating) control, its elements and more.
 platform: Xamarin.Android
 control: Rating
 documentation: ug

 ---

-# ToolTip in Rating (SfRating)
+# Tooltip in Rating (SfRating)

-Tooltip provides additional information about objects that are unfamiliar to users and are not directly displayed in UI.
-In the Xamarin.Forms SfRating control, tooltip shows the data of `Value`.
-It will be displayed when the mouse is hovered over the rating items and will be disappeared when a rating item is selected.
+Tooltips provide additional information about objects that are unfamiliar to users and are not directly displayed in the UI.
+In the Xamarin.Android SfRating control, the tooltip displays the current `Value` of the rating.
+It appears when users interact with the rating items and disappears when a rating item is selected or when the interaction ends.

-## Set tooltip placement
+## Set Tooltip Placement

-Using the `ToolTipPlacement` property, you can define where the tooltip needs to be displayed.
-The `TooTipPlacement` property have the following three types:
+Using the `ToolTipPlacement` property, you can define where the tooltip should be displayed.
+The `ToolTipPlacement` property supports the following three options:

-* BottomRight
-* None
-* TopLeft
+* **BottomRight** - Displays tooltip at the bottom-right of the rating control
+* **None** - Disables tooltip display

-N> By default, value of the `ToolTipPlacement` property is set to None.
+* **TopLeft** - Displays tooltip at the top-left of the rating control N> By default, the value of the `ToolTipPlacement` property is set to `None`.

-### TopLeft
+### TopLeft Placement

-The tooltip will be displayed on top of the rating stars.
+The tooltip will be displayed at the top-left position relative to the rating stars.

 {% tabs %}